7 iconic wildlife species you can see on an expedition cruise

 By

 An expedition cruise can transport you to the heart of some of the world's most unique and vibrant ecosystems, bringing you face to face with an array of astonishing wildlife.
+Here are 8 iconic wildlife species you can see on an expedition cruise.

 Travelling far from the beaten track, you'll feel like you've just walked into a David Attenborough documentary as you explore ashore and on the water accompanied by expert naturalist guides.
 From iridescent tropical birds to ancient reptiles, from giant sea creatures to endangered primates, here are just a few of the iconic species you can see on an expedition cruise…

-1. Polar bears in the Arctic
+1. Polar bears

 The polar bear is the Arctic's most emblematic species, a majestic and powerful creature that also symbolises the fragility of the ecosystem it inhabits.
 The best place to see polar bears in the wild is the Svalbard archipelago, an icy land far to the north of mainland Norway.
-On an expedition cruise you'll have the chance to see these awesome animals in their natural habitat, with zodiacs getting you up close without intruding on the bears' territory.
+On an expedition cruise you'll have the chance to see these awesome animals in their natural habitat, with Zodiacs getting you up close without intruding on the bears' territory.

 Lindblad Expeditions - Polar bear in the Arctic

-3. Emperor penguins in Antarctica
+2. Emperor penguins

 We've never met anyone who doesn't love penguins, and Antarctica is the number one destination for watching these endearingly odd birds waddle along the ice.
 The emperor penguin is the largest of all the penguin species, but they're also difficult to find as they live at more southerly latitudes than their smaller cousins.
 Look out for the rare itineraries that visit the remote Ross Ice Shelf and the emperor penguin colony off Snow Hill Island.